 - How to grow beets

-- Grow beets in containers: Plant beet seeds three inches apart in a container that is twelve inches deep.
+- Grow beets in containers: Plant beet seeds three inches apart in a container that is 12 inches deep.
 Because each beet seed is actually a cluster of seeds, be sure to thin the seedlings to one per cluster.
 Thinnings can be added to salads or sandwiches.

 - What to watch out for: Knowing when to harvest.
 Beet roots are at their best when they are harvested small — between one and two inches across.
 At this size, they are sweet and tender.
 Larger beets tend to be kind of woody and less flavorful.